zzgdqh/truffle/packages/truffle-decoder/README.md

   wireDecoder: TruffleWireDecoder,
   address?: string
 );
 ```

-A warning: At present, all of these methods can throw exceptions, indicating
+*Warning*: At present, all of these methods can throw exceptions, indicating
 that initialization of the decoder has failed, so be prepared to catch these.

 This will be remedied in future versions of the decoder, which will instead